 V. Bishop Pins.

-Bishops are useful for pinning pieces and pawns.
+Bishops are useful in chess tips and strategies for pinning pieces and pawns.
 However, Bishops may also be pinned.

 One example of pinning Bishops is a Bishop faceoff (standoff) resulting in dueling Bishops where the players have placed their Queens behind the Bishops in the diagonal line creating dueling Queen-Bishop batteries (batteries are reviewed in the next section), with the players battling to seize control of the diagonal.

 In this situation, both players’ Bishops are pinned against their Queens.
 Often this occurs in long diagonals, but naturally can occur in any diagonal line on the board.
 A Bishop faceoff (standoff) usually results in the players rushing other pieces and/or pawns into the battle to provide protection and defense for their Bishops.
 The smart player does so before creating this positional structure, because it can lead to the free capture of the opposing Bishop if the opposing player fails to adequate defend it.
 Bishop faceoffs often may simply lead to Bishop trades, because neither player is willing to yield control of the diagonal.

 Look at the diagram below.
 Which of the Bishop pins is/are absolute, and which is/are relative?